Learn PHP: a PHP tutorial

 }

-To put this into words, the control structure is basically saying: If variable $a is the same as variable $b, then the command defined by statement will be executed.
+In language terms, the control structure is as follows: If variable $a is equal to variable $b, then the statements defined in the statement are executed.

-The PHP comparison operators are based on the programming language C and often make use of some of the classic mathematical symbols.
-Here’s an overview of the most common ones in the table below.
+The PHP comparison operators are based on the C programming language and their notation differs considerably from classical mathematical symbols.
+An overview can be found in the table below.

 <?php